uchicago-2025-capp30122/30122-project-fantasticfour/milestones/milestone2.md

   - Type: Webpage
   - Retrieve Methods: Open-source CSV files
   #### United States Census Bureau
-      - For Ecomonic & Infrastructure indexes
+      For Ecomonic & Infrastructure indexes
-      - Description:
+      Description:
-          - 53 rows
+          53 rows
-          - 137 columns (variables)
+          137 columns (variables)
-      - Insights from the Data
+      Insights from the Data
-        - Economic Activity: Employment rates and income distribution.
+        Economic Activity: Employment rates and income distribution.
-        - Economic Inequality: Poverty levels.
+        Economic Inequality: Poverty levels.
-        - Quality of Life: Commuting times, healthcare access, and reliance on public assistance.
+        Quality of Life: Commuting times, healthcare access, and reliance on public assistance.
-        - To assess the economic conditions and affordability of different neighborhoods in Chicago, we have selected the most relevant variables from the Census dataset.
+        To assess the economic conditions and affordability of different neighborhoods in Chicago, we have selected the most relevant variables from the Census dataset.
 These indicators will help evaluate job availability, income distribution, poverty levels, and access to essential services factors that directly influence livability.

   #### city of chicago
+      1. For Safety & Healthcare indexes
+      Description:
+          256999 rows
+          22 columns (variables)
+      Insights from the Data (useful variables for our project) Type of Crime: Indicate the type of crime that was committed.
+        Description: Give a more detailed description of what happened
+        Arrest: A dummy variable that indicates if an arrest was made
+        Domestic: A dummy variable that indicates if the crime was domestic.
+        FBI Code: An FBI code that allows to know the specifics of the crime committed

-      - For Ecomonic & Infrastructure indexes
+      2. For Environment & Climate indexes
+      Description:
+          253699 rows
+          18 columns (variables)
+      Insights from the Data (useful variables for our project):
+        Inspection Category: Indicate the type of inspection that was required.
+        Description: Give a more detailed description of what type of environmental problem was occurring (illegal dump, air pollution, etc.)

+       3. Education indexes
-      - Description:
+       Description:
-          - 53 rows
+          661 rows
-          - 137 columns (variables)
+          161 columns (variables)
-      - Insights from the Data
+       Insights from the Data (useful variables for our project):
-        - Economic Activity: Employment rates and income distribution.
-        - Economic Inequality: Poverty levels.
-        - Quality of Life: Commuting times, healthcare access, and reliance on public assistance.
-        - To assess the economic conditions and affordability of different neighborhoods in Chicago, we have selected the most relevant variables from the Census dataset.
-These indicators will help evaluate job availability, income distribution, poverty levels, and access to essential services factors that directly influence livability.
+          Public School Indicators
+          Student Growth Rating: Student Growth measures the change in standardized test scores between two points in time.
+This growth is compared to the average national growth for schools that started with similar scores in 2015.
+          Culture Climate Rating: This school is “Organized for Improvement” which means that the school has a strong culture and climate with only a few areas for improvement.
+          Healthy School Certification: Students learn better at healthy schools Creative School: This school is Developing in the arts.
+It occasionally meets the goals and priorities of the CPS Arts Education Plan including Staffing & Instruction, Partnerships, Community & Culture and Budget & Planning.
+          Other variables:  Concerning the growth of the school’s student per subject, as well as the way it engages with the parents.